bartkozal/hocus-pocus/README.md

 ## Principles

 1. Use [autoprefixer][6] or [autoprefixer-rails][7]
-2. Use the following directories structure (please check the source code of Hocus-Pocus to get the referance):
+2. Use the following directories structure (please check the source code of Hocus-Pocus to get the reference):

   ```
   core/